 How J.P.
-Morgan Securities invests your money
+Morgan Wealth Management invests your money

 When clients enlist the firm’s financial advisors as their portfolio manager, the advisors will invest their funds according to their personal investment styles, as well as each client’s financial situation, risk tolerance and objectives.

 Advisors can create a custom account for clients that can include many asset classes, such as:

 - U.S. and international stocks and bonds

 - Limited partnerships and other pooled investment vehicles